zyddnys/manga-image-translator/README.md

                                              100 being best
 --ignore-bubble IGNORE_BUBBLE                The threshold for ignoring text in non bubble areas,
                                              with valid values ranging from 1 to 50, does not ignore others.
 Recommendation 5 to 10.
-If it is too small, normal bubble areas may be ignored, and if it is too large, non bubble areas may be considered normal bubbles
+If it is too low, normal bubble areas may be ignored, and if it is too large, non bubble areas may be considered normal bubbles